Promoting Public Access to High-Quality Information and Analysis

 Here at DataHaven, we support community action and decision-making by working directly with policymakers, major institutions, foundations, and local residents.
 Our nationally-recognized work advances the use of high-quality, local-level information across a wide variety of issue areas.

 The DataHaven website is our home for frequently-requested public resources, such as published documents, maps, neighborhood and Connecticut town community profiles, and our own reports.
 We will continue to add resources to this site as our staff time allows, and are open to working with partners to add new features.

 Partner with DataHaven

-DataHaven is supported by more than 100 community collaboratives, public and non-profit agencies, funders, and institutions that wish to expand the use and understanding of high-quality public information at the local, regional, and state levels.
+DataHaven is supported by more than 100 community collaboratives, public and non-profit agencies, philanthropic organizations, and institutions that wish to expand the use and understanding of high-quality public information at the local, regional, and state levels.
 Please view a list of our partners and supporters here.